-The operating performance of all merger options is poor.
-All merger options fail the Operating Performance ratio throughout the modelling period.
-Operating Results for all merger options (excluding grants and contributions for capital purposes) are generally negative except the year in which asset and plant rationalisation occur.
+The operating performance of both merger options is poor, failing the Operating Performance ratio throughout the modelling period.
+Operating Results for the merger options (excluding grants and contributions for capital purposes) are generally negative except the year in which asset and plant rationalisation occur.

-The NPV of the costs and savings over the period being modelled (202316) has been calculated and set out below, however this should be seen in light of the identified asset funding gap and the overall financial performance of the merger options.
+The NPV of the costs and savings over the period being modelled (202322) has been calculated and set out below, however this should be seen in light of the identified asset funding gap and the overall financial performance of the merger options.